Arkengarthdale

-Population and land ownership
+History

 In the 19th century a lead ingot with the name Hadrian stamped on it was found, at Hurst, east of the dale.
 This find, which has been lost at the British Museum, as well as records of the Romans at Richmond using Brigantian slaves digging for lead, has led to the assumption that the Romans were mining lead in Arkengarthdale in the 2nd century.
 The large proportion of Viking names, Fagger Gill, Kitley Hill, Langthwaite and Whaw, indicates Viking settlement during the 10th century, probably arriving from the west.
 Arkil is a Viking name which leads to speculation that he was a local leader.
+However, despite its history pre-dating the Domesday Book, none of the settlements in the area appear in the Domesday survey.

 Following the Norman conquest in the 11th century a large part of North Yorkshire was given to Count Alan, a member of William's family.
 He kept Arkengarthdale and neighbouring New Forest as a hunting "forest" which was policed by forest rangers.
 In the 14th century there were eight gamekeepers employed preventing game being hunted in the dale.

 Towards the end of the 13th century there were 30 cottages in the Parish, but there followed a period lasting over a century of depression and de-population, with plague and war with France.

 By the end of the 16th century the Earls of Richmond had died out and Arkengarthdale and New Forest reverted to the Crown.
+In 1473, Edward IV had granted the lordship of the area to his brother, Richard, Duke of Gloucester, and when Richard eventually succeeded to the throne in 1483, the manor became a crown property.
 Attempts by Crown agents to change the leases of the 55 tenants of small-holdings in the area led to protracted disputes.
 In 1628 the Crown, in an attempt to clear its debts, sold Arkengarthdale as well as other estates to the City of London.
 In 1656 the valley was bought by Charles Bathurst, who was Oliver Cromwell's doctor.

 The estate remained in the Bathurst family for four generations, John, Theodore & Charles, until in 1740 it was inherited by Charles' three great-granddaughters.
 At that time married women were not allowed to own property so the estate belonged to their husbands.

 In 1770 the turnpike road from Reeth to Brough via Tan Hill was opened.
 This greatly reduced the cost of transporting lead and coal from the mines since carts could be used instead of pack-horse trains.

 Between 1808 and 1811 a London banker, George Brown of Stockton, bought all three parts of the estate.

 Before his death in 1814 Brown had rebuilt the school and laid plans for a new church.
 The estate was inherited by his sister and his second sister's husband Rev John Gilpin, vicar of Stockton.